kbrieva/webscraping/README.md

         print('already download, skipping ', main_title)

 # Thank you, if you have any suggestion please recreate the code
-In my code, I added a file location counter and implemented a check to see if the file has already been downloaded.
+In my code, I added a file location, counter and implemented a check to see if the file has already been downloaded.